Berry Center 231

 Program Faculty members may serve as Chairs of doctoral committees for students enrolled in the Program in Ecology.
 Program Faculty members may also participate in all aspects of Program governance, including voting in the Program Committee and Standing Committees, and serving as Director.
 Program Affiliates may serve as Co-Chairs of doctoral committees for students in the Program in Ecology, provided a Program Faculty member agrees to serve as Chair.
 Program Affiliates are invited to participate in Program meetings and activities, but are not allotted a vote in Program governance.
 Program Affiliates may serve on ad hoc committees as appropriate.

-Minimum criteria for admission to the Program Faculty include status as a tenured or tenure-track Assistant Professor, Associate Professor, or Professor, or status as an extended-term-track or extended-term Academic Professional at the University of Wyoming.
+Minimum criteria for admission to the Program Faculty include status as a tenured or tenure-track Assistant Professor, Associate Professor, or Professor; status as an extended-term-track or extended-term Academic Professional; or status as an Assistant Research Professor, Associate Research Professor, or Research Professor at the University of Wyoming.
 In addition, individuals seeking admission to the Program Faculty must provide evidence of ongoing, scholarly work in the field of ecology, as defined in the Preamble to this document and in our mission statement.
 It is expected that the preponderance of research done by Program Faculty members be ecological or have direct relevance for ecological science.

 Individuals seeking Program Faculty status must be able to document nationally or internationally recognized research that has advanced understanding of fundamental and/or applied aspects of ecology.
 There should be evidence of quantitatively substantial and qualitatively rigorous contributions to the field of ecology in the context of the following criteria: